aiidateam/aiida-core/docs/source/reference/command_line.rst

 .. code:: console

-    Usage:  [OPTIONS] OPTION_NAME OPTION_VALUE
+    Usage:  [OPTIONS] COMMAND [ARGS]...

-      Configure profile-specific or global AiiDA options.
+      Manage the AiiDA configuration.

     Options:
-      --global  Apply the option configuration wide.
-      --unset   Remove the line matching the option name from the config file.
       --help  Show this message and exit.

+    Commands:
+      caching  List caching-enabled process types for the current profile. get      Get the value of an AiiDA option for the current profile. list     List AiiDA options for the current profile. set      Set an AiiDA option.
+      show     Show details of an AiiDA option for the current profile. unset    Unset an AiiDA option.

 .. _reference:command-line:verdi-daemon: